HectareaGalbis/adp/docs/user-guide.md

 ### File-tags

 I lied before saying that tags are symbols.
-Actually, file-tags are a pathname.
+Actually, file-tags are pathnames.
 Do you remember the macro [ADP:WRITE-IN-FILE](/docs/user-api.md#macro-write-in-file)?
 The pathname you specify in that macro will be converted to a file-tag.
 For example, I wrote in the source file `adp.lisp` the next expression to create the file `docs/user-api.md`:

 ```
 (ADP:WRITE-IN-FILE #P"docs/user-api")